-The deciding factor: The May 2021 VA examiner did not address whether the Veteran's residuals of a stroke were aggravated by his service-connected hypertension.
+The deciding factor: The VA examiner did not address whether the residuals of a stroke were aggravated by the service-connected hypertension disability, which was required for a secondary service connection claim.

 - Claimed conditions